IvorySQL/ivory-operator/docs/content/architecture/high-availability.md

 ## Synchronous Replication: Guarding Against Transactions Loss

-Clusters managed by the Highgo IvorySQL Operator can be deployed with synchronous replication, which is useful for workloads that are sensitive to losing transactions, as IvorySQL will not consider a transaction to be committed until it is committed to all synchronous replicas connected to a
+Clusters managed by the IvorySQL IvorySQL Operator can be deployed with synchronous replication, which is useful for workloads that are sensitive to losing transactions, as IvorySQL will not consider a transaction to be committed until it is committed to all synchronous replicas connected to a